Song to Yuan Porcelain

 Its sky blue color is unique among complete pieces but is also found on some excavated fragments.
 Highly appreciated in graphic arts by the Northern Song, this color was an attempt by the Ru potters to escape the traditional celadon.

-This bowl will be sold by Christie's in Hong Kong on November 26, lot 8006.
+This bowl was sold for HK $ 56M by Christie's on November 26, 2018, lot 8006.

 It was identified by the Southern Song that the extreme quality of the Imperial Ru ware was due to the incorporation of agate powder into the glaze.
 The exploration of the kiln site discovered in Henan province in 1986 showed that they were made beside a mass production in ordinary porcelain.